ldapjs/node-ldapjs/docs/server.md

                backend.add());
     ...

-Basically, the first parameter to an ldapjs route is always the point in the tree to mount the handler chain at.
-The second argument is _optionally_ a backend object, if applicable.
-After that you can pass in an arbitrary combination of functions in the form `f(req, res, next)` or Arrays of functions of the same signature (ldapjs will unroll them).
+The first parameter to an ldapjs route is always the point in the tree to mount the handler chain at.
+The second argument is _optionally_ a backend object.
+After that you can pass in an arbitrary combination of functions in the form `f(req, res, next)` or arrays of functions of the same signature (ldapjs will unroll them).

-Unlike HTTP, LDAP operations do not have a heterogenous format, so each operation in the rest of the document includes documentation for the request/response objects appropriate to that operation type.
+Unlike HTTP, LDAP operations do not have a heterogeneous wire format, so each operation requires specific methods/fields on the request/response objects.

 ## Common Request Elements

-All request objects has the `dn` getter on it, which is "context-sensitive" and returns the point in the tree that the operation wants to operate on.
+All request objects have the `dn` getter on it, which is "context-sensitive" and returns the point in the tree that the operation wants to operate on.
 The LDAP protocol itself sadly doesn't define operations this way, and has a unique name for just about every op.
 So, ldapjs calls it `dn`.
 The DN object itself is documented at [DN](/dn.html).

-All requests have an optional array of `Control` objects.  `Control` will have the properties `type` (string), `criticality` (boolean), and optionally a string `value`.
+All requests have an optional array of `Control` objects.  `Control` will have the properties `type` (string), `criticality` (boolean), and optionally, a string `value`.

 All request objects will have a `connection` object, which is the `net.Socket` associated to this request.
 Off the `connection` object is an `ldap` object.
-The most important property to pay attention to there is the `bindDN` property which will be an instance of an `ldap.DN` object.
+The most important property to pay attention to is the `bindDN` property which will be an instance of an `ldap.DN` object.
 This is what the client authenticated as on this connection.
 If the client didn't bind, then a DN object will be there defaulted to `cn=anonymous`.